Kong/docs.konghq.com/app/_src/gateway/kong-manager/auth/oidc/migrate.md

 This parameter can be modified according to your needs.
 However, `"openid"` and `"offline_access"` should always be included to ensure the OpenID Connect plugin works normally.
-Also, make sure that `scopes` contains sufficient scopes for the claim specified by this parameter.
+Also, make sure that `scopes` contains sufficient scopes for the claim specified by this parameter (for example, `"email"` in the default scopes).

 <!-- vale off -->
 ### admin_claim
 <!-- vale on -->

 `admin_claim` is now an optional parameter.
-If not set, it defaults to `["email"]`.
+If not set, it defaults to `"email"`.

 This parameter is used while looking up the admin's username from the ID token.
 When configuring this setting, make sure that `scopes` contains sufficient scopes for the claim specified by this parameter.